armin-reichert/pacman-javafx/README.md

 The 3D model (unfortunately I have no animated model yet) has been generously provided to me by Gianmarco Cavallaccio (https://www.artstation.com/gianmart).
 Cudos to Gianmarco!

-In the release a zip file is attached containing the complete JavaFX runtime needed to run the game.
+In the [releases](https://github.com/armin-reichert/pacman-javafx/releases) section a zip file is attached containing the complete JavaFX runtime needed to run the game.
 To start the game, unzip the archive and execute the `run.cmd` file in the `bin` folder.

 ![Play Scene](https://github.com/armin-reichert/pacman-javafx/blob/main/pacman-ui-fx/doc/playscene3D.png)